Daniel Canónico: Early life

-Career
+Playing career

+First Division

 At age 18, the determined Canónico approached a talent scout of the Liga Nacional de Béisbol, which had stabilized the first national championship of first division in Venezuela since its inauguration in 1930.
 Canónico then received an invitation to a tryout in 1934 and was offered a contract to play with the Senadores BBC, where he pitched and played some outfield.
-By then the league had established itself as an integral part of Venezuelan popular culture through the baseball, as it had a good blend of local and foreign players that included future Venezuelan big leaguers as Alex Carrasquel and Chucho Ramos, as well as several Negro league stars such as Leon Day, Josh Gibson, Monte Irvin, Bertrum Hunter and Leroy Matlock, among other renowned players.
-This was a great chance for the young Canónico to prove himself.
+By then the league had established itself as an integral part of Venezuelan popular culture through the baseball, as it had a good blend of local and foreign players that included future Venezuelan big leaguers as Alex Carrasquel and Chucho Ramos, as well as several Negro league stars such as Leon Day, Josh Gibson, Monte Irvin, Bertrum Hunter and Leroy Matlock, among other players.
+This was an opportunity for the young Canónico to prove himself.
 If he could do this, he knew he would be capable of much more if he was given the opportunity.

 In his rookie year, Canónico posted a 3–3 record with a 1.56 earned run average in 52 innings pitched.
 He then played briefly for the Gavilanes de Maracaibo in 1935 and returned to the Senadores the next year, playing exclusively as an outfielder/infielder, committing only one error in 55 chances at second base, good enough for a .982 fielding percentage.
 After that, he focused entirely on pitching.
 Canónico was aware that his first step should be to set priorities.
 He then intimidated the batters, even without being a power pitcher.
 Besides his curve, he developed an unpredictable sinkerball that moved away from hitters, while his average fastball and changeup were secondary pitches.
 Nevertheless, he was unable to pitch regularly due to arm issues.

 In 1937 Canónico moved to the Patriotas de Venezuela, playing for them four years before joining the Vargas (1941), Magallanes (1942–43) Victoria (1943–44) and Los Sapos (1945) clubs.
 His most productive season came in 1945, when he amassed a mark of 11–1.
 Overall, he posted a 40–18 record with a 2.62 earned run average (ERA) during his seven seasons in the league.